Ordinal number: Transfinite sequence

+A sequence is called normal if it is both strictly increasing and continuous.
+If a sequence f is increasing (not necessarily strictly) and continuous and λ is a limit ordinal, then $f(\lambda) = \bigcup_{\beta < \lambda} f(\beta)$.

 Transfinite induction

 Transfinite induction holds in any well-ordered set, but it is so important in relation to ordinals that it is worth restating here.

 Any property that passes from the set of ordinals smaller than a given ordinal α to α itself, is true of all ordinals.

 That is, if P(α) is true whenever P(β) is true for all β < α, then P(α) is true for all α.
 Or, more practically: in order to prove a property P for all ordinals α, one can assume that it is already known for all smaller β < α.

 Transfinite recursion

-Transfinite induction can be used not only to prove things, but also to define them.
-Such a definition is normally said to be by transfinite recursion – the proof that the result is well-defined uses transfinite induction.
-Let F denote a (class) function F to be defined on the ordinals.
-The idea now is that, in defining F(α) for an unspecified ordinal α, one may assume that F(β) is already defined for all β < α and thus give a formula for F(α) in terms of these F(β).
-It then follows by transfinite induction that there is one and only one function satisfying the recursion formula up to and including α.